herzbube/fuego-on-ios/README.md

 File changes:

 * Remove all files that were automatically added to the project by the Xcode template
 * Add the following subfolders with their content to the project: fuegomain, go, gouct, gtpengine, simpleplayers, smartgame.
 Select the option "Create groups for any added folders".
-With this option is possible to later remove individual files.
+With this option it is possible to later remove individual files.
 * Remove all "test" subfolders (e.g. go/test) and all "Makefile.am" files (e.g. go/Makefile.am) from the project
 * Remove FuegoMain.cpp from the target "fuego-on-ios" (contains the main() function)
 * Remove SgProcess.cpp and SgProcess.h from the target "fuego-on-ios" (fixes a compiler error in SgProcess.h, where a GCC specific header is included)